core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

    - When receiving the first valid notification from a server, the client MUST store the current kid "kid1" of that server for the observation in question.
 If the 'kid' field is included in the OSCORE option of the notification, its value specifies "kid1".
 If the Observe request was protected in pairwise mode (see {{sec-pairwise-protection-req}}), the 'kid' field may not be present in the OSCORE option of the notification (see {{sec-cose-object-kid}}).
 In this case, the client assumes "kid1" to be the Recipient ID for the server to which the Observe request was intended for.

-   - When receiving another valid notification from the same server - which can be identified and recognized through the same public key used to verify the counter signature - the client determines the current kid "kid2" of the server as above for "kid1", and MUST check whether "kid2" is equal to the stored "kid1".
+   - When receiving another valid notification from the same server - which can be identified and recognized through the same public key used to verify the countersignature - the client determines the current kid "kid2" of the server as above for "kid1", and MUST check whether "kid2" is equal to the stored "kid1".
 If "kid1" and "kid2" are different, the client MUST cancel or re-register the observation in question.

       Note that, if "kid2" is different from "kid1" and the 'kid' field is omitted from the notification - which is possible if the Observe request was protected in pairwise mode - then the client will fail to decrypt and verify the notification, as using the Pairwise Recipient Key for that server bound to the Recipient ID "kid1".